 For those who are entitled to the full Cambridge Bursary, Magdalene will add a further College Bursary of up to £1,500 per annum, bringing the total annual bursaries available for the least wealthy students to £5,000 a year.
 As with the Cambridge Bursaries, these College Bursaries are not loans and do not have to be repaid.
 Magdalene College Bursaries are made possible by the generosity of Magdalene alumni.

 Cambridge Trust Scholarships

 A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK and EU students should apply to the Cambridge Bursary Scheme, above).
-Find more information here.
+Find more information on the Cambridge Trust website.

 Jardine Foundation Scholarships

 Magdalene is one of four Cambridge colleges whose students are eligible for generous scholarships offered by the Jardine Foundation to students from various countries in Southeast Asia.
 These scholarships are competetive, but provide a stipend as well as full cover for tuition and college fees for the duration of your degree.
 Find out about your eligibility and how to apply on the Jardine Scholarship Award website.